Akasho09/sem6/ES/S1/Unit 1/questions.md

 ![alt text](<Screenshot 2025-03-01 at 4.16.01 PM.png>)

 - no of units of both needed to sell to get revenue  is 4k and 10,500 units. compare ....

+## What are Actuators?
+Explain their role in Embedded System design by taking some example.

+Answer:
+Actuators are devices that convert electrical signals into physical movement.
+They play a crucial role in embedded systems by enabling interaction with the physical world.

+Example:

+DC Motors in Robotics: Used for movement control.
+Servo Motors in Drones: Used for precise angular positioning.
+Solenoid Valves in Industrial Automation: Used for controlling fluid flow in embedded systems.

+## Market loss due to delay = (Revenue per week) × (Weeks delayed)
+Revenue per week = $700,000 / 150 = $4,666.67 per week